nantr0nic/PadCast/README.txt

     ==> Enable/Disable VSync <==
     > This will enable/disable VSync.
 While VSync is enabled, the Target FPS setting will be ignored.
+This will enable/disable VSync.
+While VSync is enabled, the Target FPS setting will be ignored.
+If you enable VSync, the program will limit the FPS to match your monitor's refresh rate.
+If you change your monitor's refresh rate while the program is running, you will need to toggle VSync off and back on to match the new refresh rate.
-Please note that VSync may increase CPU usage depending on your specific hardware and GPU driver settings.
+Please note that VSync may increase CPU usage depending on your specific hardware and GPU driver settings; generally the higher refresh rate your monitor is set to, the more CPU usage.

                     Visuals Settings
     ==> Background Color <==